ma1379/code-the-way-project-starter/README.md

 ```

 It's recommended a developers run `npm run eslint:fix` often during development to prevent any failures from code-style or JavaScript syntactical errors.

+<a name="#material-ui"></a>

+## Material UI

+This application is outfitted with [Material UI (MUI)](https://mui.com/) to simplify design.
+MUI offers a comprehensive suite of UI tools to help you develop new features faster.

+You can learn more about using MUI here: [https://mui.com/material-ui/getting-started/usage/](https://mui.com/material-ui/getting-started/usage/).

 <a name="available-scripts"></a>